kgxsz/devops-101/part-two/README.md

 Let's create this stack!

 - go to the templates directory: `cd part-two/templates`
-- create the stack: `aws cloudformation create-stack --stack-name template-one --template-body "file://./template-one.json"`
+- create the stack:

+        `aws cloudformation create-stack --stack-name template-one --template-body "file://./template-one.json"`
-- check out how the stack's status: `aws cloudformation describe-stacks` you should see something about `CREATE_IN_PROGRESS` or `CREATE_COMPLETE`
+- check out the stack's status with: `aws cloudformation describe-stacks` you should see something about `CREATE_IN_PROGRESS` or `CREATE_COMPLETE`
 - go to the AWS web console and look at cloudformation in the services tab, you should see the template-one stack
 - wait for the stack to complete (refresh the page to update it's status)
 - go to VPC in the services tab